GreatCowBASIC/Help/output/md/dir.md

 incorrect assumptions, the compiler will expect you to set the pin direction manually.

-If you use "portA.2 = 1", you’ve only written to the pin, so the compiler knows it must be an output.
+If you use "portA.2 = 1", you have only written to the pin, so the compiler knows it must be an output.

 If you use "portA.2 = not portA.2", the compiler sees that you are